SEND Information Report

 At Durham Trinity School and Sports College we strive to ensure that all children achieve their own potential.
 We support the children throughout their journey as much as possible with high quality teaching and pastoral care.

 At Durham Trinity School and Sports College we are able to support children with a wide range of Special Educational Needs/Disabilities (SEND) who have an Education, Health & Care Plan (EHCP).
 The school offers a variety of specialised differentiated curricular to meet the needs of all children.
-Durham Trinity School and Sports College was recently graded as ‘good’ by Ofsted, it was highlighted that;
+Durham Trinity School and Sports College is currently graded as ‘good’ by Ofsted, it was highlighted that;

 ‘Leaders have thought very carefully about what pupils should learn.
 The leaders have recently developed a three-tier curriculum which they feel better meets the needs of each individual pupil.
 They have high expectations about the skills, knowledge and understanding that pupils need to help them to be successful in their future adult life.’
-(Ofsted February 2020)
+(Ofsted February 2020).
+The curriculum is now fully embedded within the school.

 Durham Trinity School and Sports College has a wealth of resources to support children’s learning including; Internal specialised swimming facility, a state of the art multi-sensory room, specialist teaching rooms, a (Multi-Use Games Area) MUGA, and we are continuing to develop the outdoor learning environment to support our OPAL (Outdoor Play and Learning) agenda.
-All classes are small and supported by highly trained teaching staff and teaching assistants.
+Our latest addition has been a soft play are with the purpose of aiding OT and providing a unique working environment for pupils.
+All classes have a specific set number of pupils and supported by highly trained teaching staff and teaching assistants to ensure the best possible learning experience for our pupils.

 As part of the children curriculum, they have weekly opportunities to learn outside of the classroom and in the wider community.
 We currently have 3 school minibuses which all classes can have access to.
 We provide a Friday afternoon enrichment curriculum so pupils can engage with the wider community and access learning and social development opportunities in alternative environments.
 The school has a long history of accessing residential excursions to places such as Bendrigg and Weardale Adventure Centre, and these have been extremely successful.